 Four Facts About Cassava Flour

 Baking with cassava flour has its benefits.
-Here are five facts you need to know about it before you start baking:
+Here are four facts you need to know about it before you start baking:

 (1) Cassava Flour Mimics Wheat Flour Best